 Now that you have your gross settlement value, it may be interesting to calculate the net personal injury settlement value.
 A net settlement is what you will actually receive once everything is said and done.

 The net settlement is what you will receive after your attorney makes deductions and pays providers for all of the following:

 - Court expenses

 - Medical expenses

 - Legal funding

-All of these are subtracted from your initial settlement.
+All of these are subtracted from your gross settlement.
 Your attorney’s contingency fees and medical expenses are usually the largest expenses.
-After these parties’ liens are satisfied, you get the remaining money.
+After all of these liens and expenses are satisfied, you get the remaining money.